gesmith/d3-bnr-blogpost/README.md

 	   .data(dataset)
 	   .enter()
 	   .append('rect')

 {% endhighlight %}

 `graph` is referencing our svg variable that we created earlier, `selectAll('rect')` is saying "please find all the <rect> elements within our svg".
-Since there are currently none, d3 will create an empty array of element references.
+Since there are currently none, d3 will prepare an empty array of element references.
 Next, the `.data(dataset)` method binds our array of numbers to those references.
 Thirdly, `.enter()` tells d3 to look at the data and _create_ <rect> element references based on that data.
 Since there are 14 numbers in our dataset, d3 will create 14 <rect> element references.
 Finally, `.append('rect')` appends those new elements to the DOM.

+Without setting the height, width, X and Y values, the SVG will just look blank even though there _are_ <rect> elements inside of it.
+Since the `.attr()` methods are modifying an _array_ of DOM references on the method chain, they will be looped through for each item in the array.
+This means you can gain access to each item's value in the array by using an anonymous function.
+Let's take a look at the last four methods:

+{% highlight javascript %}

+	.attr('width', svgWidth / dataset.length - barPadding)
+	.attr('height', function (d) {
+		return d * 4;
+	})
+	.attr('x', function (d, i) {
+		return i * (svgWidth / dataset.length);
+	})
+	.attr('y', function (d) {
+		return svgHeight - (d * 4); // Align the bars to the bottom of the SVG.
+	});

+{% endhighlight %}

+The width of each bar in the graph is being set to a relative value based on how many items in the array and the width of the SVG so that the bar graph will take up the _full_ width of the SVG.
+The height is using an anonymous method to gain access to the item's value "d" and multiplying it by 4, just to make the bars a little easier to see.

+The X coordinate value is each bar's position left-to-right on the SVG.
+We can gain access to each bar's index in the array by adding a parameter `i` to the anonymous function.
+We want to space out the bars evenly so set the X coordinate to be `i * (svgWidth / dataset.length)`.
+The Y coordinate is a little different since SVG _rects_ use the top-left corner as the point of origin, which is a little weird.
+So if we didn't provide a value for the Y coordinate, our bars would be _upside down_.
+That's why we have to set the Y value to be the difference between the heights of the SVG and our bar.

+I hope you enjoyed this introduction to the d3.js framework.
+Obviously this was a simple example, but you can do a lot of cool things with d3!
+Go check out their [examples](https://github.com/mbostock/d3/wiki/Gallery) and hopefully you will find something that is relevant or interesting to you.